shenkers/CrossBrowse/README.md

-#See the CrossBrowse [Wiki](https://github.com/shenkers/CrossBrowse/wiki) for more information.
+#See the CrossBrowse [Wiki](https://github.com/shenkers/CrossBrowse/wiki) for more documentation.